What is a Laboratory Oven / Ventilated Oven?

-Ventilated Laboratory ovens, also known as laboratory drying ovens, are high temperature ovens which form part of the equipment found in most clinical, forensic, electronics, material processing and research laboratories.
-Ventilated ovens provide uniform and precise temperature control for functions such as heating, baking, evaporating, drying, sterilising and other industrial laboratory functions.
+A laboratory oven, also known as a ventilated oven, is a high temperature oven which forms part of the equipment found in most clinical, forensic, electronics, material processing and research laboratories.
+A ventilated oven provides uniform and precise temperature control for functions such as heating, baking, evaporating, drying, sterilising and other industrial laboratory functions.

-A Laboratory Oven, or drying oven, is used in a wide range of applications in industries such as biotech, pharmaceuticals and materials manufacturing.
+Laboratory oven uses cover a wide range of applications in industries such as biotech, pharmaceuticals and materials manufacturing.
 These industries often require the process of baking, curing, annealing and drying materials of varying chemical and physical compositions.
 Many of these process applications are unique in their end-result and therefore require assorted types of lab ovens.

-Standard use for a laboratory oven includes many testing and troubleshooting processes such as:
+Laboratory oven uses includes many testing and troubleshooting processes such as:

 - The heating and drying of glassware or autoclaving lab supplies for sterilisation purposes